PostHog/posthog.com/contents/blog/session-replay-pricing.md

 | **100,000 recordings** | $640          | $273          | 2.3x cheaper |
 | **250,000 recordings** | $1,025        | $543          | 1.9x cheaper |

-As before, every user gets 5,000 free recordings every month, too.
+As before, everyone also gets 5,000 free recordings every month, too.
 Free stuff isn’t limited to the free tier.

-## Why are you doing this?
+## Why are we doing this?

 Because our [pricing principles](/handbook/engineering/feature-pricing) dictate: